psimatis/Mancala-AI/README.md

 # Mancala-AI
-Mancala[^1] is a classic strategy board game where two players compete in stone collection.
+Mancala[^1] is a classic board game where two players compete in stone collection.
 After beating the Nintendo Switch AI, I decided to write my own.
 The repository contains the complete game along with several AI players.

 ## Players
 1. **Deep Q-Learning Network (DQN)**[^2]: Uses reinforcement learning to develop a strategy based on rewards.
 2. **Double DQN**[^3]: Enhances DQN by reducing overestimation.